LakeYS/Dishorde/README.md

 # Note - Not yet compatible with 7 Days to Die 1.0.
-Check back soon!
+Check back soon™!

 # Dishorde - 7 Days to Die Discord Integration